 D. Decontamination and Disinfection

-[List and describe laboratory decontaminants and disinfectants that are used (if you are unsure as to what the appropriate disinfectant is, contact the Biosafety Program Coordinator for assistance).
+[List and describe laboratory decontaminants and disinfectants that are used (if you are unsure as to what the appropriate disinfectant is, contact the Biosafety Team for assistance).

 List all applications and the decontaminate or disinfecting procedure with regards to instrument or surface (e.g., work bench) agent used (e.g., 10% bleach solution), frequency of prep of decontaminate/disinfectant (e.g., bleach solution prepared once per week), allowed contact time before wiping (15 minutes), and frequency (every day before and after work has been conducted)]